charleyedward/event-notified-etl/README.md

    If any of the steps fail, an error event with suffix `.Failed` e.g. `NYCTaxi.GreenTaxi.TripData.FileCleansed.Failed` will be generated.
 Similar events will be generated when repeat the process for Yellow Taxi data.

 2. Execute the job `jb-04-zone-lookup-process-all`.
-This will load the NYC Zone Lookup data and create the necessary hive tables for data consumption
+This will load the NYC Zone Lookup data and create the necessary hive tables for data consumption.

 3. Run the sample queries in notebook `nb-05-nyc-taxi-validate` to check the data.

-4. Login to the Power BI and run the nyc-taxi reports to explore the Total Passenger Count By Borough, Zone and Taxi Type
+4. Login to the Power BI and run the nyc-taxi reports to explore the Total Passenger Count By Borough, Zone and Taxi Type.